 It has good cold tolerance, so even when the temperatures drop below freezing temperatures the Stromanthe Triostar plant might still recover (at least the non-variegated version, the variegated one is less hardy).

 The fertilizing process for Triostar Stromanthe should occur periodically throughout the growing season.
-If you decide to fertilize, you can use a fertilizer like Dyna Gro.
+If you decide to fertilize, you can use a fertilizer like the Sill fertilizer.
 Make sure to follow instructions on the fertilizer, as there is such a thing as too much fertilizer.
 However, if you repot your Stromanthe Triostar annually and pot it in fresh soil, there’s no need to fertilize the plant at all.

 The soil needs of Stromanthe Triostar are similar to other tropical plants, and the soil should be: